Canon 800D vs YI M1

 It is notable that the 800D has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the M1 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the M1 does not have a direct predecessor.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So what is the bottom line?
 Is the Canon 800D better than the YI M1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.